bmunzenb/feed-buddy/README.md

 ### Handlers

-Handlers are used to process invdidual feed items.
+Handlers are used to process individual feed items.

 The following handlers have been implemented: